grikshka/BelTracker/README.md

 # Order Tracking Application

-Exam project for 2nd semester at Business Academy Southwest in cooperation with Belman A/S.
+Exam project for 2nd semester at Business Academy Southwest in cooperation with Belman A/S. Repository contains PDF file with full description and documentation of the project.

-Time for completion: 5 weeks

 Problem statement from Belman A/S :